akhilanarayanan/book-management-system/README.md

 This is a simple book management system that provides a REST API, stores its data in a relational database, and has a CLI client that can interact with it.

 ## CLI commands
 My CLI commands will expose REST APIs for managing the books.
 Users can issue direct http calls via curl, or they can use my CLI commands.
-I will just list the CLI commands and explain what they allow users to do.
+I will list the CLI commands and explain what they allow users to do.

 •	```list_books```

 This will just list all the books put into the server from various collections and include title, author, and genre.

 This will also take 3 optional filters: ```--collection_id```, ```--genre```, and ```--author```.
 For example: ```list_books --collection_id 1 --genre fantasy``` will list all the fantasy books in collection 1.
 If a user forgets their collection id, but remembers their collection name, they can call ```list_collections``` and find their collection id.

 •	```list_collections```

 This will list all the collections and their ids

 •	```add_collection --name <name>```

 This will allow users to create a new collection.

-•	```add_book --collection_id <id> --title <title> --author <author> --genre <genre>``` This will allow users to add books to a collection.
+•	```add_book --collection_id <id> --title <title> --author <author> --genre <genre>```

+This will allow users to add books to a collection.

 ## REST APIs